 About The Monitor

 OLED panels provide you with an infinite contrast ratio and instantaneous pixel response time speed, resulting in both an immersive HDR viewing experience and responsive gameplay.
-The ASUS PG27AQDM is the best 27″ model available.
+The MSI MAG 271QPX is the best 27″ model available.

 Image Quality